Height – 6 ft 2″

 At The Open, Laurie successfuly made the cut and finished in a very respectable T37, after rounds of 70, 72, 72 and 68.

-Canter finished off his 2017 European Tour season in 156th position on the Race to Dubai and will now head to Qualifying School, where he will look to earn a European Tour card for the 2018 season.
+Canter finished off his 2017 European Tour season in 156th position on the Race to Dubai.
+He went on to compete at European Tour Qualifying School, where he finished T12 after rounds of 71, 64, 67, 75, 66 and 69 (-16).
+This secured Laurie’s European Tour card once again for the 2018 season.

 DID YOU KNOW?